goseind/gosein.de/books.md

 *work in progress*

-List of my favorite books (with review):
+List of my favorite books and other books I've read (some with review):

 * The Hitchhiker's Guide to the Galaxy, Douglas Adams
 * ..

-My book wish list:
+My book/author wish list:

 * Kurt Gödel
 * The Stranger, Albert Camus